sct/overseerr/docs/using-overseerr/notifications/webhooks.md

 Custom authorization header.
 Anything entered for this will be sent as an `Authorization` header.

-### Custom JSON Payload (Required)
+### JSON Payload (required)

-Design your JSON payload as you see fit.
-JSON is validated before you can save or test.
-Overseerr provides several [template variables](./webhooks.md#template-variables) for use in the payload which will be replaced with actual values when the notifications are sent.
+Customize the JSON payload to suit your needs.
+Overseerr provides several [template variables](./webhooks.md#template-variables) for use in the payload, which will be replaced with the relevant data when the notifications are triggered.

-You can always reset back to the default custom payload setting by clicking the `Reset to Default JSON Payload` button under the editor.

 ## Template Variables

-### Main
+### General

 - `{{notification_type}}` The type of notification.
 (Ex. `MEDIA_PENDING` or `MEDIA_APPROVED`)
 - `{{subject}}` The notification subject message.
 (For request notifications, this is the media title)
 - `{{message}}` Notification message body.
 (For request notifications, this is the media's overview/synopsis)
 - `{{image}}` Associated image with the request.
 (For request notifications, this is the media's poster)

-### Notify User
+### User

 These variables are usually the target user of the notification.